Downtown Venus: Composition

-Release and reception
+Release and commercial performance

 Before the song was sent to contemporary hit radio (CHR), Gee Street Records and Island Records decided to service the track to alternative radio stations first, as they wanted to demonstrate that P.M.
 Dawn could stray from their established pop sound; this was done during late August and early September, and the song was added to rhythmic contemporary and contemporary hit radio on August 22, 1995.
+In Australia, a CD and cassette single were released on October 2, 1995, while in Japan, a CD was issued on October 16.

-It became P.M.
+"Downtown Venus" became P.M.
 Dawn's only song to appear on the US Billboard Modern Rock Tracks chart, on which it peaked at number 39 in September 1995.
-Following additions to CHR playlists as well as its physical release, the song reached number 48 on the Billboard Hot 100 and number 21 on the Billboard Mainstream Top 40 in early October.
+Following the single's physical release as well as additions to CHR playlists, the song reached number 48 on the Billboard Hot 100 and number 21 on the Billboard Top 40/Mainstream chart in early October.
 It did not fare well internationally, stalling at number 43 in Canada, number 58 in the United Kingdom, and number 73 in Australia.

+Critical reception

+Dave Jennings from Melody Maker wrote, "'Downtown Venus' is, amazingly, giddily upbeat and downright urgent.
+I'm trying to be by myself.../You could be into you/But you don't know what you're like, sings Prince Be in a fine display of introspection turned into inspired action.
+It positively froths over with radio-friendliness and everyday friendliness, and this time it shouldn't be just the Prince's analyst who'll understand."
+Paul Moody from NME said, "This time our man throws a dash of Deep Purple's 'Hush' into the usual stream of (sub)consciousness burble and comes up, erm, trumps!
+You would be into you/But you don't know what you're like! croons Sir Be in a coquettish Prince-like whisper.
+Swoon.
+A hit!"